RE093/HW19_RPaterson_MU_UserDirectory/README.md

 ## Description

-This is an employee user directory using React.js, Axios, and React-Bootstrap to render components.
+This is an employee user directory using ReactJS, Axios, and React-Bootstrap to render components.

 ## Installation